ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/draft-ietf-dmarc-dmarcbis.md

 evaluation **MUST** concatenate these strings by joining together the objects in order and parsing the result as a single string.

-Also, consistent with [@!RFC1034, section 3.6.2], a DMARC record **MAY** be published as a CNAME record, as long as the corresponding canonical name ultimately resolves to a TXT record, and that TXT record is a DNS Resource Record (RR) in the expected format.

 ##  DMARC URIs {#dmarc-uris}

 [@!RFC3986] defines a generic syntax for identifying a resource.
 The DMARC